-Coldwater surfers, backpackers and families out for the day; there is different energy on this beach; it’s a place you must visit.
-A rough road in and a short walk down to the beach.
+Coldwater surfers, backpackers and families are out for the day; this beach has different energy—a rough road and a short walk down to the beach.
 The parking lot fills up fast on the weekends, so earlier is better.

 Located along the west coast of Southern Vancouver Island, Sombrio Beach is a 2-hour drive down Highway 14 west from Victoria or 20 minutes east of Port Renfrew.
 After the sign, head down a rough and windy 2 km dirt road towards a decent parking lot not big enough for campers and motorhomes.